wizmer/spack/deploy/README.md

         ├── packages.yaml
         └── modules.sh

-And modules will be generated in the following scheme:
+And modules can be copied into archival directories with:

+    $ ./deploy.sh -m all

+Resulting in:

     ${DEPLOYMENT_ROOT}
     └── modules